 Teaching poetry with I Spy books sparks kids’ imaginations.
 It’s fun, easy, and active.
 After a little instruction on verse, stanza, rhythm, and rhyme, students are ready to create their own I Spy pages.
 You can display them in the hall, share them with younger students, and/or bind them into books.

 “I know it’s not your favorite,” he replied.
-“But maybe you’d like this I Spy activity.”
+“But maybe you’d like this I Spy activity.
+Take a look at what one of my students did last year.”

 “Hey, that looks fun,” Ms. Sneed said.
 “What exactly do the kids do?”